Painting the Exceptional Colors of Costa Rica, 2015

 Day Three: Tuesday.
 Color, Light, Shade, Shadows and Reflected Light!

 We'll begin our morning with a positive critique of anything we painted yesterday - and get the valuable feedback needed to continue.
 Subject for today will include a continuation with COLOR as well as Light, Shade, Shadow & Reflected Light.
 We may do a walk about in the gardens to look further discuss color as well as light and shadow.
 After Jan's demo, we'll be painting in the studio until lunchtime.
-After lunch we'll take a drive out to Rivas to Frank's organic gardens and coffee farm.
+After lunch we maytake a drive out to Rivas to Finca La Puebla - or to Liliam's Orchid garden.
 We'll take along our cameras, sketch books and will likely find some colorful tanagers or a mot mot to sketch/paint/photograph.
-We'll stop at Bazooka's for dinner on our way home and enjoy great seafood, pasta, salads and Costa Rican favorites.
+On our way home we'll stop at Bazooka's for dinner and enjoy great seafood, pasta, salads and Costa Rican favorites.

 Here is the beautiful blue-green tanager hiding among the leaves.
 With his color he is still hard to miss!

 Day Four: Wednesday.
-Orchid Farm or Painting in the studio!
+Painting in the gardens plein aire or in the studio!

 Morning in the Studio with an early morning critique from yesterday's work!
 Jan will likely do a Demo on whatever the group asks for.
 We'll paint in the studio and enjoy lunch in one of the poolside cabanas.
-We may decide to stay at Papas and paint and enjoy the pool - or take a drive to Liliam's to see her orchids and paint on her porch.
+We may decide to stay at Papas and paint and enjoy the pool.
+Some may want to walk up the road to the Bamboo Factory.
 Dinner wherever you would like to go.
 Taxis available.
 Or you can choose to stay and eat at Papas to try something you haven't eaten before.

 Day Five: Thursday.
 The Colorful Fruits and Vegetables of Costa Rica!